 Interest income is recognised in profit or loss.
 Gain or loss on derecognition is recognised in profit or loss.

-Fair value through other comprehensive income - equity instruments
+Fair value through other comprehensive income - equity instruments influence nor control.

-The Company has no investments in listed and unlisted entities over which are they do not have significant influence nor control.
+The Company has no investments in listed and unlisted entities over which they do not have significant income as described above are measured at FVTPL.